miurt/betting_challenge/README.md

 I will add the video till Wednesday 06.06 :)
-Currently dashboard is not implemented, will be added on Tuesday
+Currently dashboard is not completely implemented, will be added on Tuesday, still some bugs are present, will be fixed before Wednesday

 To run the app: